 The most notable line of work on Grassmann codes is motivated by space-time coding for MIMO channels.
 In other words, the problem of constellation design for communications over a non-coherent MIMO is observed to be closely related to the packing problem in the complex Grassmann space.
-In this line of work, initiated by Marzetta and Hochwald \cite{marzetta1999capacity}, it is assumed that neither receiver nor transmitter knows the fading coefficients of the channel which are fixed in the coherence time of the channel.
+In this line of work, initiated by Marzetta and Hochwald \cite{marzetta1999capacity}, it is assumed that neither the transmitter nor the receiver knows the fading coefficients of the channel which are assumed to be fixed in the coherence time of the channel.
 They also proposed a constellation scheme in the Grassmann space called unitary space-time modulation \cite{hochwald2000unitary}.
 Zheng and Tse \cite{zheng2002communication} derived the capacity of non-coherent MIMO channel in high SNR in terms of the channel coherence time and the number of receive and transmit antennas.
 They further give a geometric interpretation of the capacity expression as sphere packing in the Grassmann manifold \cite{zheng2002communication}.
+Furthermore, it is observed by Han and Rosenthal \cite{han2006geometrical} that maximizing the chordal distance is the appropriate design criterion for the design of unitary space-time constellation at the low-SNR regime in non-coherent wireless communication systems.
 In another related work by Hochwald \emph{et al.} , a lower bound on pairwise error probability between two subspaces of equal dimension is derived in \cite{hochwald2000systematic}, which is then used to derive a certain criterion for constellation design by maximizing the \textit{chordal} distance between subspaces in the Grassmann space.
 They also provide a Fourier-based construction method and its equivalent algebraic construction employing linear codes to design constellations for non-coherent MIMO channels.
-Their approach involves random search procedure and hence is not scalable in $n$.
+Their approach involves random search procedure and, hence, is not scalable with $n$.
 Another numerical optimization method is described in \cite{agrawal2001multiple}.
 Other constructions of Grassmann packings based on Nordstrom-Robinson Codes \cite{aggarwal2006grassmannian} and Reed-Muller codes \cite{ashikhmin2010grassmannian} were also shown to closely approximate the channel capacity of non-coherent MIMO channels.